Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: Introduction

-Sections \ref{sec:crossed}-\ref{sec:HBimod} contain a detailed study of the braided systems of UAAs encoding the structures of \textit{generalized two-sided crossed products} (as defined by D.~Bulacu, F.~Panaite and F.~Van Oystaeyen in~\cite{PanaiteGen}) and finite-dimensional $\k$-linear \textit{bialgebras}.
-For the latter, we propose two braided systems, recovering Hopf modules and Hopf bimodules as corresponding braided modules.
-Both systems are presented in Table~\ref{tab:BasicIngredientsBialg}, together with two systems encoding the UAA structure.
-Here~$\tau$ is simply the transposition $v \otimes w \mapsto w \otimes v$ (or the underlying braiding if one works in a symmetric category), $\sigma_{bi}:H \otimes H^* \rightarrow H^* \otimes H$ is defined, using Sweedler's notation, by
+Sections \ref{sec:crossed}-\ref{sec:HBimod} explore braided systems of UAAs encoding \textit{generalized two-sided crossed products} (as defined by Bulacu, Panaite, and Van Oystaeyen \cite{PanaiteGen}) and finite-dimensional $\k$-linear \textit{bialgebras}.
+For the latter we propose two braided systems, recovering Hopf modules and Hopf bimodules as corresponding braided modules, and yielding a graphical interpretation of Hopf (bi)module homology, which is more workable than the original definitions.
+Both systems are presented in Table~\ref{tab:BasicIngredientsBialg}.
+Here~$\tau$ is the transposition $v \otimes w \mapsto w \otimes v$ (or the underlying braiding if one works in a symmetric category); $\sigma_{bi} \colon H \otimes H^* \to H^* \otimes H$ is defined, using Sweedler's notation, by